glhrzx/glhrzx/Readme.md

 <div align="left">

 - 💻 Im a Software Developer
-- 📚 3 out of 3 years studying System Development
+- 📚 5 years studying and exploring the world of programming and software development
 - 🎓 Specialized as a FrontEnd Web Developer with certificates
 - 🦸‍♂️ Passionate about Marvel and Superheroes
 - ☕ Coffee Lover